-Speed climbing is one of the most exciting, but also one of the most intimidating things to come out of the popularization of rock climbing in recent years.
-Before the 2016 announcement that climbing would officially be a medal sport in the 2020 Olympics in Tokyo, speed climbing was a small, niche part of competitive rock climbing.
-Many gyms in the U.S. did not have speed climbing walls, and many of the popularized competitions, including World Cups and National Open Competitions, did not incorporate speed climbing into the main events.
-After the announcement that the Olympic format would include all three disciplines of climbing (sport, boulder, and speed), speed climbing was everywhere!
-While not all of us are training for the Olympics, the rise in popularity of speed climbing shows that it can be useful training for any climber looking to increase their power and coordination or want to shake up their routine.
+Speed climbing is one of the most exciting but also one of the most intimidating things to come out of the popularization of rock climbing in recent years.
+Before the 2016 announcement that climbing would officially be a medal sport in the 2020 Olympics in Tokyo, it was a small, niche part of competitive rock climbing.
+Many gyms in the U.S. did not have speed climbing walls, and many popularized competitions, including World Cups and National Open Competitions, did not incorporate speed climbing into the main events.
+After the announcement that the Olympic format would include all three climbing disciplines (sport, boulder, and speed), speed climbing was everywhere!
+While not all of us are training for the Olympics, the rise in popularity of speed climbing shows that it can be helpful training for any climber looking to increase their power and coordination or want to shake up their routine.

 If your gym has a speed wall or partial speed wall, be sure to use that for the exercises below.
 But don't fret!
 These exercises also work on any warm-up routes in the gym.
 (If possible, try to use an auto-belay or trade-off with your belay partner, resting while they go!)

 Speed Climbing Requires Explosive PowerPower is one of the core training elements of rock climbing (alongside strength and endurance).
-Whether you are speed climbing, redpointing your sport climbing project, or working a boulder problem, you are going to need explosive power to overcome difficult crux moves.
-Clocking in somewhere around 5.10b, the official speed climbing wall isn't tricky for professional climbers but instead is ideally situated so that they must take advantage of explosive climbing movements to reach the top quickly.
-In other words, speed climbers can dyno!
-Speed climbing and speed climbing techniques promote a "springier” climbing style that can drastically improve your power in other areas of climbing.
+Whether you are speed climbing, redpointing your sport climbing project, or working a boulder problem, you will need explosive power to overcome complex crux moves.
+Clocking in somewhere around 5.10b, the official speed climbing wall isn't tricky for professional climbers.
+Instead, it is ideally situated, so they must take advantage of explosive climbing movements to reach the top quickly.
+In other words, speed climbers can use dyno!
+Speed climbing and speed climbing techniques promote a "springier" style that can drastically improve your power in other climbing areas.
 So if you know that dynos are a weakness for you, or you have felt like you have hit a plateau in your climbing, unable to send harder cruxes, try incorporating this workout into your training.

-- Improve Your Coordination on the Wall
+Improve Your Coordination on the Wall

-- Shake Up Your Normal Gym or Training Session
+Shake Up Your Normal Gym or Training Session

 Finally, speed climbing is an incredibly effective way to shake up your typical climbing session.
-On days where you aren't psyched on your project, or maybe you are bored with the old routes and are waiting for a new wall to be re-set, try any of the exercises above or head over to the speed wall and play around!
+On days when you aren't psyched on your project, or maybe you are bored with the old routes and are waiting for a new wall to be re-set, try any of the exercises above or head over to the speed wall and play around!
 You'll be amazed by: